 Enjoy warm Chocolate Croissants right at your own home.
-Making these flaky and buttery pastries will greatly reward you with a feeling of accomplishment and whole tray of irresistible chocolate hazelnut goodness.
+Making these flaky and buttery pastries will greatly reward you with a feeling of accomplishment and a whole tray of irresistible chocolate hazelnut goodness.

 Although the process is long and the instructions may seem lengthy, I have told myself before that one day, someday, I am going to make croissants and enjoy my own creation.

 That day did arrive.
 I conquered my fear and made croissant dough.
 And while the first attempt was messy and took longer than necessary, my first ever batch of croissants was absolutely heavenly.

 Since then, I got more comfortable making them, and with practice, making croissants has become more familiar and doable.

 Nothing is more rewarding than having freshly baked croissants in your own home that you made yourself.

 And now, to add to the delicious lineup, We are making chocolate croissants.
 While the traditional chocolate croissants or pain au chocolat is made by filling the croissant dough with chocolate batons, these ones we have now is filled with the chocolate goodness of hazelnut spread.

 As you might expect, this is gonna be a long post. but it is for a good reason.
 We are going to make croissants and today I am going to show you in a photo heavy post the process of making it.